bodin/pdf-templates/README.md

 fontStyle = "bold | italic | strikethrough | underline"
   font style

-backgroundColor = "red|green|..."
+backgroundColor = "red|green|..." or "#RRGGBB"
-  color name known to java.awt.Color as a field
+  color name known to java.awt.Color as a field or hex value

 padding = "int"
   padding dimension for all sides